 2. You didn’t shop around before you borrowed

 Many people feel railroaded throughout the car-buying process.
-They pick a car they like, then they are told what the price is, what the monthly payment is and everything else.
+They pick a car they like, then they are told what the price is, what the monthly payment is, and everything else.
 It may seem like the choice of lenders for your car loan is predetermined.

 Dealers tend to have a smaller range of lenders with whom they work exclusively.
 Those lenders know they have limited exposure to competition, so they can charge slightly higher fees and interest rates.
 By doing your own comparison shopping, you can save quite a bit on both the loan and any ancillary insurance or warranties you may have purchased.
 Dealer rates tend to be 1 to 1.5% higher than those offered at smaller lenders, like credit unions.

 If you’ve never shopped around for a car loan, it’s definitely worth doing.
 By getting multiple offers, you can ensure you’re getting the best price available for your loan.
-Try to do your shopping inside a 15-day period.
+Try to do your shopping within a 15-day period.
 Otherwise, the multiple checks on your credit could negatively impact your credit score.
 At United Texas Credit Union, you can see your pre-qualified auto loan offers, without impacting your credit.

 3. You need to change your monthly payment

 If you’re in a better financial situation now than when you bought your car, you can afford to make a larger payment.
 You could have a better job or more security.
-You may have paid off credit card or other debt.
+You may have paid off your credit card or other debt.
 All of these things free up how much you can pay per month.

-Most people don’t go into the refinancing process looking to increase their monthly payment, but you can save yourself money in the long term by committing to a faster repayment plan.
+Most people don’t go into the refinancing process looking to increase their monthly payments, but you can save yourself money in the long term by committing to a faster repayment plan.
 If you can afford to pay more per month now, you can pay off the balance on your car faster.
-Shorter term loans usually also have lower interest rates, since the lender assumes less risk in making the loan.
+Shorter-term loans usually also have lower interest rates, since the lender assumes less risk in making the loan.
 Once the car is paid off, you’ll have all that money to devote to other saving or spending priorities.